sveinung/writings/on-premise-vs-public-cloud/blogpost.md

 You must have ample spare capacity
 ----------------------------------

 Public cloud providers have a lot of spare capacity, which they're economically incentivized to have.
-Without spare capacity you'd get resource contentions between different clients, which results in making the platform less attractive, which in turn means money lost for the provider.
+Without spare capacity you'd get resource contentions between different clients, which would result in the platform getting less attractive, which in turn means money lost for the provider.

 If you use on-premise instead something else happens.
 With on-premise you'll have economic incentives to _not_ have spare capacity, because spare capacity is wasted money.
-And that simply will not do if the on-premise operations platform is viewed as a cost center.
-The unfortunate result is that the operations platform will become a scarce resource.
+Very often operations is seen as a _cost center_.
+The negative part of being a cost center is that it drives you to cut costs, and in this case cutting spare capacity.
+The unfortunate result is that the infrastructures resources will become scarce.
 Scarce resources are protected and this protection will reduce autonomy.

 ![Spare capacity's effect on autonomy](img/spare-capacity-and-autonomy.png)

-E.g., imagine having an on-premise database as the main storage of your organization.
+For example, imagine having an on-premise database as the main storage of your organization.
 Each team that needs storage gets their own separate spaces (or schemas) in this database.
 Now, an internal startup wants to test something radically new to try to beat your main competitor.
 As this organization has standardized on this database the internal startup has no choice but to use the same storage as everybody else.
-The difference between the internal startup and the other teams is that the startup has no idea how their new product is going to be used.
-If their product turns out to be a real hit they could very well end up spending a lot more of the databases resources than the organizations established products.
+The difference between the internal startup and the other teams is that the startup has no idea how their new product is going to be used and what their load on the database will be.
+If their product turns out to be a real hit they could very well end up eating into the databases resources that the organizations established products need.
 In the worst case scenario new products ends up impacting the ability of established products to create customer value.
-The database administrators might well be aware of this and as a counter-measure institute control mechanisms to avoid anyone spending more resources than planned (for example with up-front performance testing).
+The database administrators might well be aware of this possibility and as a counter-measure institute control mechanisms to avoid anyone spending more resources than planned (for example with up-front performance testing).
 These control mechanisms are added development costs for the internal startup and therefore a competative disadvantage compared to any competitor that doesn't have the same restrictions.

 The budget of operations should be a function of their demand